POLYCAB INDIA LIMITED (NSE: POLYCAB) Q3 2026 Earnings Call dated Jan. 16, 2026

 Operator

-Thank you.
-The next question is from the line of Akshay Ghatani from ubs.
-Please go ahead.
+The next question is from the line of Akshay Gattani from UBS.

 Akshay Gattani

-Hi sir, thank you for the opportunity and congratulations on the strong set of numbers.
-So you highlighted 40% growth, volume growth, domestic volume growth.
+Congrats on the strong set of numbers.
+So, you highlighted 40% domestic volume growth.
 In your sense, what would have been industry growth and where is your market share trending now?
-Any qualitative color will also be helpful.
+Any qualitative colour will also be helpful.

 Akshay Gattani

 Got it.
-And second question sir, like you highlighted strategically have taken, you have not passed through all commodity inflation to protect the demand.
-Do you think if the way copper and aluminium are moving up, if this continue there could be some demand curtailment.
-Some demand postman, temporary demand postponement.
+And second question, sir, like you highlighted, strategically, you have not passed through all commodity inflation to protect the demand.
+Do you think if the way copper and aluminium are moving up, if this continues, there could be some demand curtailment, some temporary demand postponement?

 Operator

-Thank you.
-The next question is from the line of Puneet Gulati from hsbc.
-Please go ahead.
+The next question is from the line of Puneet Gulati from HSBC.

 Puneet Gulati

-Yeah, thank you for the opportunity.
-Can you also give some sense of breakup between what are the difference in the performance between wires and cables?
-Separately.
+Can you also give some sense of breakup between what is the difference in the performance within Wires and Cables separately?

 Puneet Gulati

 Understood.
-And in terms of price hike, can you also divide it in how much price hike you took in the previous quarter?
-What did you do in the current quarter which is starting January and how much do you still need to take to make up for the price inflation?
-Commodity inflation.
+And in terms of price hike, can you also divide between how much price hike you took in the previous quarter?
+What did you do in the current quarter starting January?
+And how much do you still need to take to make up for the commodity inflation?

-Coming as I mentioned to Sonali, we’ve taken almost 75 to 80% of the commodity inflation which was there during the quarter already within the quarter.
+So, Puneet, as I mentioned to Sonali, we’ve passed on almost 75% to 80% of the commodity inflation, which was there during the quarter already within the quarter.
 The remaining will happen during this quarter.

 Puneet Gulati

-But the January one which you said that you’ve already taken or yet to.
-Take,
+The January hike, which you said that you’ve already taken or yet to take?

-You’ve taken partially and we will.
-Further pass on further increase in prices gradually.
+We’ve taken partially and we will further pass on further increase in prices gradually.

 Puneet Gulati

-Understood, that’s helpful.
-And secondly, if you can also give some color on what you see on your distributor side, how much of this demand would be just restocking and how much would be end consumer driven?
+That’s helpful.
+And secondly, if you can also give some colour on what you see on your distributor side.
+How much of this demand would be just restocking and how much would be in consumer driven?

-So the demand since it’s very strong, will definitely key realization of all this sales that we have seen.
-If you recall, in the last three to four quarters every quarter we’ve seen similar pre stocking happening.
-But commodity prices have been continuously going up.
-Even then every successive quarter we see improvement in terms of growth rate.
+If you recall in the last 3 to 4 quarters, every quarter, we’ve seen similar pre-stocking happening because commodity prices have been continuously going up.
+Even then every successive quarter, we see improvement in terms of growth rate.
 So that means the fundamental demand itself is so strong.
-So I don’t think there’s any reason to worry.
-Anyways, we are coming into Q4 where execution are at its peak and everybody would want to achieve a really target, be it government or be it private.

 Puneet Gulati

-It.
 Excellent.
-Just lastly if you can also give some sense of how does your capacity utilization stack up currently.
+Just lastly, if you can also give some sense of how does your capacity utilization stack up currently?

 Operator

-Thank you.
-The next question is from the line of Praveen Saha from PL Capital.
-Please go ahead.
+The next question is from the line of Praveen Sahay from PL Capital.

 Praveen Sahay

-Yeah, hi.
-Thank you.
-Yeah, hi.
-Thank you for opportunity.
-My first question is related to the institution sales.
-As you had highlighted the institutional sales.
-As outperform the B2C.
-So can you quantify in that in terms of percentage,
+My first question is related to the institutional sales, as you had highlighted, this time the institutional sales has outperformed the distributor sales.
+So, can you quantify in that in terms of percentage?

-I mean generally our mix of distribution versus institution is around 90 to 10.
-But this time around institutional sales have grown faster than our distribution sales that would have improved by about couple of hundred basis points.
+Praveen, generally, our mix of distribution versus institutional sales is around 90:10.
+But this time around institutional sales had grown faster than distribution sales, hence, it would have improved by about a couple of hundred basis points.

 Praveen Sahay